 From a childhood spent crafting sandcastles on the shore and splashing around in the shallows, to an adulthood spent strolling along the waters edge as the sun sets, the white sands and glistening waters of Tahunanui Beach are home to many memories, and form the basis of many family traditions.
 All year round, at this iconic beach situated just minutes from Nelson City, you’ll see paddleboarders circling Fifeshire Rock, groups of friends tossing a ball around on the sand, and happy children queuing up outside the Mr Whippy truck.
 Top tip: Allow a whole day when visiting Tahunanui - the Fun Park located just behind the beach has everything you need to keep you entertained for hours on end, with go karts, a trampoline park, roller skating, a hydroslide, bumper boats, mini golf, a model train, and even a zoo!

-Known as the sunshine capital of New Zealand, we really do mean it when we say you can enjoy the outdoors at all times of the year right here in Nelson Tasman.
-The waterfront along Rocks Road is home to a number of restaurants that are quite literally located on the water’s edge, so you can listen to the sound of the waves lapping the shore beneath you, whilst savouring the uninterrupted views of the mountainous ranges that lie behind Haulashore Island and Tasman Bay.
+Known as the sunshine capital of New Zealand, we really do mean it when we say you can enjoy the outdoors at all times of the year.
+The waterfront along Rocks Road is home to a number of restaurants that are quite literally located on the water’s edge, so you can dine on the balcony whilst savouring the uninterrupted views of the mountainous ranges that lie behind Haulashore Island and Tasman Bay.
 Meanwhile, in the central city, Trafalgar and Hardy are thriving with cafes and restaurants, offering an authentic alfresco dining experience.
 Revel in the variety of local fare and international cuisine, and if you just so happen to miss out on the annual Feast of the Senses, why not create your own moveable feasts extravaganza, moving between central city restaurants to make the most of the diverse offerings?
-Top tip: During the week, Kirby Lane is a popular hangout for those that work in the CBD, with quirky food carts and market stalls serving up local fare in a relaxed alfresco setting.
+Top tip: On a Wednesday, Kirby Lane is a popular hangout for those that work in the CBD, with quirky food carts and farmers market stalls serving up local fare in a relaxed alfresco setting.

 You’re spoilt for choice when it comes to indulgence in Nelson City, with fashion outlets, department stores, and boutique shops galore.
 If you happen to be in the City over the weekend, the Saturday Market held in Montgomery Square is a not-to-be-missed event that has drawn the loyal attendance of locals and visitors for the last 40 years.
 From the early hours of the morning right through until lunchtime, the carpark is abuzz with musicians, vocalists and performers, as well as stallholders and their customers, all there to celebrate the arts, artisans and authentic fare our region is renowned for.
 Linger and taste your way around the market – with world famous peanut butter, chutneys, nuts and all, we guarantee it’ll be hard for you to resist.
 Try on locally made clothing, and peruse the teatowels, paintings and handcrafted jewellery made lovingly by the creative residents who call Nelson Tasman their home.